JanTechSolutions/lifeplate-mvp/README.md

 👩🏽‍💻 Built With Care By

 Janelle Saint-Eloi
-Creative Entrepreneur | Founder of JanTech Solutions Follow the journey: @lifeplateapp
+Creative Entrepreneur | Founder of Nellevate LLC Follow the journey: @lifeplateapp